Hounddd/wn-gdprplus-plugin/README.md

 ---

 ## Installation
-*Let assume you're in the root of your wintercms installation*
+*Let assume you're in the root of your wintercms installation.*

 ### Using composer
 Just run this command